TazkiyaTech/ServiceLocator/README.md

 ### Registering services

-Let's assume we're going to register services into the service locator grouped by modules rather than registering services into the service locator individually.
-Let's assume also, for the purposes of example, that our application consists of two modules – `ModuleA` and `ModuleB` – and `ModuleA` defines a service which a service in `ModuleB` depends on.
-Then, firstly, `ModuleA` will look something like:
+Let's assume, for the purpose of example, that we're going to register services into a service locator grouped by modules rather than registering services individually.
+Let's assume also that our application consists of two modules – `ModuleA` and `ModuleB` – and `ModuleA` defines a service which `ModuleB` depends on.
+Then, firstly, `ModuleA` will look like this:

 ```
 import ServiceLocator